walmartlabs/concord-website/docs/plugins/http.md

 - `url`: complete URL in string for HTTP request;
 - `connectTimeout`: HTTP connection timeout in ms. Default value is 30000 ms.
 - `socketTimeout`: socket timeout in ms, which is the maximum time of inactivity between two data packets.
-Default value is `-1`, which means that the system's default value is used.
+Default value is `-1`, which means that the default value of the Java Runtime Environment running the process is used - common value is 60000 ms.

 ### Basic Authentication